 In the world of interiors, you might also hear the term “stylist.”
 It’s a pretty vague title, so it’s not surprising that what they do is also broad and somewhat vague.
 Like with decorators, there is no formal training needed to become a stylist except for…well, good style.
 Stylists typically style for a variety of lifestyle interests in addition to interiors, fashion being a very common stylist industry.
 The designer is interested in the craft and function of a space, and the decorator is interested in the look and beauty of a space.

-The stylist is really interested in the dressing and entertainment value of a space, focusing on smaller accessory items and current design trends.
+The stylist is really interested in the dressing and entertainment value of an interior space, focusing on smaller accessory items and current design trends or a particular design tool.
 So when to hire a stylist?
 For events, mostly.
 Are you throwing a themed or seasonal party and you want your decor to fit in?
 Are you doing a photo shoot and want the placement of everything in your home to be picture perfect?
 Hire a stylist.
 Our suggestion here is to really get to know a stylist, learn their area of expertise, and move forward from there.

 Call (888) 908-3486 or email email@example.com today to get started!